UoB-COMSM0166/2025-group-19/README.md

 ---

 # Requirements
 In the early stages of the game project, we conducted a brainstorming session where team members came up with ideas based on their personal interests and the feasibility of the game.
 During the first meeting, we presented our proposals and voted on them.
-Ultimately, we chose brick-breaking as the game project for this development, as it balanced both feasibility and fun.
 To facilitate creative brainstorming, we used Online Word as our discussion tool, enabling real-time sharing and collaboration.

 <table>
     <tr>